10 Unforgettable Fall Weekend Getaways in the Northeast

 4.4/5 ⭐️ on TripAdvisor

-There are so many hotels in NYC to choose from!
-I usually recommend getting a hotel near Grand Central because it connects multiple subway lines and it’s a relatively safe area.
-I’ve stayed in this hotel before – it’s pretty affordable (for NYC standards!) – and offers clean rooms, dining options, and a little outdoor terrace.
-It’s also located pretty centrally around many attractions. 📍See more →
+There are so many hotels in NYC in so many neighborhoods to choose from, but I usually recommend getting a hotel near Grand Central since it connects multiple subway lines and it’s a relatively safe area.
+I’ve stayed in this hotel before – it’s affordable (for NYC standards!) and offers clean rooms, in-house dining, and a little outdoor terrace.
+It’s also located centrally around many top attractions. 📍See more

 9. Newport, Rhode Island

-Newport may be known for summer getaways, but it’s a hidden gem for the autumn season.
-As a bonus, it’s all less crowded here during the fall!
+Newport may be known as a spring and summer destination, but it’s a hidden gem for the autumn season.
+It’s also less crowded here during the fall, which is another bonus!

-Visit historic mansions with a backdrop of historic mansions or relax by the water while sipping on some warm apple cider.
+Visit the historic mansions with a backdrop of gorgeous fall colors or relax by the water while sipping on some warm apple cider.
 It’s perfect for couples seeking a little romantic getaway, or for solo travelers looking to get away from the hustle & bustle of the city.

 🍂 Best Time to Visit (subject to change per season): Mid to Late October